Easy Healthy Salad Recipes for Lunch, Sides & Meal Prep

-I’ll be honest with you: for years, salads used to be boring sidekick of my meals, before I became a recipe creator and a foodie.
-And way before I started on my healthy salad recipes journey.
-You know the type-a handful of leafy greens, a splash of olive oil, maybe a squeeze of lemon juice, and a few cherry tomatoes if I was feeling fancy.
+I’ll be honest with you — for years, salads were the boring sidekick on my plate.
+A handful of leafy greens, a splash of olive oil, maybe a few cherry tomatoes if I was feeling fancy.
 Healthy?
 Absolutely.
 Exciting?
 Not so much.
-I kept thinking, “There has to be more to salads than this.”
-Sound familiar?

 Sweet & Savory Salad Recipes